bestwebsoft/smtp-wordpress-plugin/readme.txt

 * NEW : The SMTP by BestWebSoft plugin is ready for use.

 == Upgrade Notice ==

+= V1.0.3 =
+Ability to restore settings to defaults.

 = V1.0.2 =
 BWS plugins section is updated.
 We updated all functionality for wordpress 4.2.2.